nodejs/node/doc/guides/node-postmortem-support.md

 #### Calculating offset of class members

-Node constants referring to the offset of class members in memory are calculated at compile time.
+Node.js constants referring to the offset of class members in memory are calculated at compile time.
 Because of that, those class members must be at a fixed offset from the start of the class.
 That's not a problem in most cases, but it also means that those members should always come after any templated member on the class definition.